ShishkinDenis/LocationTracker_Parent/README.md

  "LocationTracker_Parent" shows coordinates on the map.<br />
  This application works together with "LocationTracker_Child" which tracks location and sends coordinates to Firebase server.
  (https://github.com/ShishkinDenis/LocationTracker_Child) <br />
- Main objective of project – learning Google Map API, Firebase authentication (email and phone), Cloud Firestore.
+ Main objective of project – to learn Google Map API, Firebase authentication (email and phone), Cloud Firestore.